willfenton/CMPUT404-assignment-websockets/README.md

 ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+All code contributed by user willfenton on the GitHub repository is LICENSE'd under the Apache 2 license by Will Fenton unless stated otherwise

 Contributors
 ============